pamelaborgess/pamelaborgess/README.md

-### Olá, 👋
+### Hi there 👋

-- Sou estudante de Engenharia de Materiais na Universidade Federal de São Carlos.
-- Tenho interesse em programação e simulações computacionais.
+- I am a Materials Engineering student at the Federal University of São Carlos and I am very interested in computer programming and simulations.
 - LinkedIn: https://www.linkedin.com/in/pamela-borgess/